One-hit wonders of the 2000s

 'Bleeding Love' by Leona Lewis (2007)

 Leona Lewis won "The X-Factor" in 2006, and her mentorship with Simon Cowell helped get her in front of producer and OneRepublic frontman Ryan Tedder.
-This acquaintance led her to record a chart-topping rendition of a song called "Bleeding Love."
+This acquaintance led her to record a chart-topping rendition of "Bleeding Love."
 Lewis' debut single reached #1 on the Billboard Hot 100 in 2008 and became a hit in 35 countries.

 Although "Bleeding Love" remains on people's playlists and Lewis has continued working on her craft, none of her follow-up singles have had the international impact of her debut.
 The closest was a pop ballad, "Better in Time," which reached #11 on the Billboard Hot 100 in 2008.
+For her cultural contributions, she was awarded an OBE by King Charles in July 2025.

 'Whine Up' by Kat DeLuna (2007)